-Library Masterplan: This project provided concept level fund raising documentation for the expansion of a coastal Maine library.
-The project contemplated tripling the size of the library on a small site that was expanded through the purchase of adjacent property.
-It involved preservation of the existing historic library building as well as the construction of a large addition designed to project a vision of the library’s expanding mission in the new century.
+Library Masterplan: This project provided concept level fundraising documentation for the expansion of a coastal Maine library.
+The project contemplated tripling the size of the library on a small site that was expanded through the purchase of the adjacent property.
+It involved the preservation of the existing historic library building as well as the construction of a large addition designed to project a vision of the library’s expanding mission in the new century.

 The project was notable for several reasons:

 - The project was located in a historic district and was subject to a historic review.